Banskiabytes/PygmyPossum_Firmware/README.md

 ## Usage

 Set the DIP switches on the front of the board to select your pre-programmed package.
 There are 8 pre-progammed packages in total.
 Each package contains a value for:
-* Ammount of Shots to take after a Sensor Event
+* Number of Shots to take after a Event
 * Time Between Shots
 * Minimum time between Events